Liquid Fuel Supply (Minimum Biobased Petrol Content) Amendment Bill 2022

 That the bill be now read a second time

-Final vote on whether to advance the KAP private member's bill requiring E10 fuel to contain minimum 9% ethanol and doubling penalties for non-compliance.
-The bill was defeated 5-83, with only KAP, PHON and one independent voting in favour, while Labor, LNP and Greens all opposed.
+Vote on whether to pass the KAP private member's bill requiring E10 fuel to contain minimum 9% ethanol and doubling penalties for non-compliance with Queensland's biofuels mandate.
+The bill was defeated 5-83, with only KAP, PHON and one independent supporting it.

 Defeated5 ayes – 83 noes2023-10-10